Concept: The Difference Between Webapps and Dataiku Applications¶

 Let’s look at each of these in more detail.

-The following example demonstrates a webapp in Dataiku DSS:
+The following example demonstrates a webapp in Dataiku:

 A webapp can be written in many different programming languages: